Awakening Our Gifts Part 2: The Makings of Mind

 There are two ways thoughts block our perception.
 One is the clutter I spoke about above; the other is that we have conflicting, contrary or unclear thoughts about what we are and what we are capable of.
 The truly interesting thing is we do not have to actually know what we are or are capable of to do this.
 We simply accept what we KNOW for sure and pay no heed to erroneous conclusions about things (using the above rules) and we need to spend some time with ourselves.
 We can do the latter best through meditation, but any time spent in contemplation or reflection is of immense value.
 In doing this we begin to discover things we did not know about ourselves or have forgot.
 This allows us to untangle the knots.

 When I am at my most “sensitive” I am not consciously aware of my physicality and nothing else matters save what I am doing in the moment.
-Our ability to do this will be aided by developing our reasoning skills.
+Our ability to do this is aided by developing our reasoning skills.
 For example, the attachment to wanting to be viewed in a positive light by others because of how we look or the outcome of our actions is based on the notion that our opinion of ourselves is dependent on another’s opinion of us.
 Such thoughts generally lead to lower emotions as we imagine what could happen if our want is not met.

 The ideas I have presented are things we can do in whole or in part.
 The key is being firm with ourselves and to work on applying them consistently and not only when it is convenient to do so.
 I do not recommend trying to work on them all at once.
 We can overload ourselves and create unnecessary stresses that can hinder us.
 In addition, it really isn’t necessary as they support each other.
 If they need to be addressed they will show up in a way that makes doing so unavoidable.

 Start by being aware of them; then work towards making them something you want and choose to pay attention to.
 We ALL need to be aware of these things.
 Perhaps pick one that you feel you the most comfortable working on and be committed to it.
 After all, your mind is where you spend your whole life, if you want to understand it, to unfold more of its capabilities, you must be willing to explore its secrets.